Ant-C-tech/kottans-frontend/README.md

 #### Practical task

 Unfortunately, I have spent too much time for this task.
 Let's accelerating!
 I want to thanks Bohdan Kovalchuk for his review.
 It made me thought again about many aspects of my code.
-I formerly worked as an engineer and I good undestanding how it is boring to check students works.
+I formerly worked as an engineer and I good understanding how it is boring to check students works.
 But for me I think this code review was the most important part of this course.
 Now I understand why nobody wants to work with people without experience.
-Bohdan made greate job.
+Bohdan made a great job.
 [Demo](https://ant-c-tech.github.io/-7-Document-Object-Model-Practice/)

 [Back to contents](#front-end-course-contents)